curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

-#### Pixel Artists Wanted: for Arabic (all four forms) and other Indian scripts.
+#### Pixel Artists Wanted: for Arabic (all four forms) and other Indian scripts (all the ligatures).
 Must willing to follow the styles and have a knowledge in Unicode.
 Your name will be inscribed in the list of contributors.

 You can contribute to the font by fixing wrong glyphs, suggesting better ones, extending character set (letters for other writing systems or filling in the blanks on the existing ones), or code for other game frameworks (not limited to Java).
 Please leave pull request for that.